WORKSHOPS

 December, 2019

 In December 2019, in collaboration with Dr Sebastian Gaigg of City University, we held our first Screen Dynamics workshop in the Arts One building at Queen Mary.
 Our interactive installations included an eye-tracker, a live mixing desk, a proxemics station and a reframing room.
-Participants were asked to remake and reshape clips from popular films such as Mad Max: Fury Road, Nashville, and The Shining to help us explore the divergent viewpoint of autistic spectators.
+Participants were asked to view, remake and reshape clips from popular films such as Mad Max: Fury Road, Nashville, Citizen Kane and Punch-Drunk Love, as well as extracts from less mainstream cinema, such as Playtime and ScrapBook, to help us explore both the divergent viewpoint of autistic spectators and the assumed 'typicality' of conventional cinema.

 A number of the autistic participants were subsequently invited to form a co-creation group for the Film Practice element of the wider project.
 This group eventually became the Neurocultures Collective.